Luxury Duplex Appartment, really central location

 Apartment | 2 bedrooms | sleeps 6

 Sleeps up to 6 people but really suitable for 4 adults and perhaps 2 children.
-2 bedrooms.
+2 bedrooms upstairs, second lounge downstairs acts as third bedroom.
 Traditional apartment on two floors situated above a coffee shop, hairdressers and Indian restaurant on main street near Hamilton town centre.
 Restored with lots of TLC.
 Close to train station, motorways, supermarkets, bars and restaurants.

 Huge sitting room and adjoining dining/reading room with log burning stove.
 Fully equipped kitchen with raised dining area.
 2 bedrooms upstairs: master bedroom has walk-in wardrobe and en suite bathroom, 2nd bedroom sleeps two and has adjoining bathroom with jacuzzi.
 Also small toilet downstairs.
 Very conveniently situated for motorways, train station, restaurants, bars, supermarkets.
 Lots of features brought from Italy like the huge designer radiators and log burner.
 Canadian wooden flooring downstairs, carpets upstairs.